heeboy007/heeboy007/README.md

 ### Skills
-Currently NOT available for jobs... just yet!
+WARNING : Below list is made out of skill that I WANT TO get, not the skill that I ALREADY HAVE.
-- languages : C, C++, Python, Ruby
+- languages : C, C++, Ruby
 - Frameworks : Rails, Unity
 - Also Linux-friendly!